HemanthKolluri/Email_iD_Genarator/README.md

 # Email_iD_Genarator
-created a Email Id by taking first name and last name from user
+Generates a Email Id by taking first name and last name from user